Where, when or how you start is not as important as starting. ~ Cmoni

 Where, when or how you start is not as important as starting.

-But if they hadn’t started all that will amount to nothing.
+But if they hadn’t started all that would amount to nothing.

 The Cmonionline Talkshop is another branch of the journey we started with our 20-month-old essay competition and it will open the door for other branches to sprout.
 At my age, I have resolved to invest more resources in passion projects and social businesses that will impact people and the larger society.
 I don’t even want to dream of where we will be by next year.
 I am thinking of 10, 20 years from now!